Sir Charles Monck, 6th Baronet: Life

 He was born with the surname Middleton, as the third son of Sir William Middleton, 5th Baronet and his wife Jane Monck.
 He took the surname of his maternal grandfather Laurence Monck of Caenby Hall, Caenby, Lincolnshire who died in 1798, in order to inherit his estate.
 He was educated at Rugby School and by private tutors at Caenby.

 He served as High Sheriff of Northumberland in 1801 and was Member of Parliament for Northumberland 1812–1820, sitting as an independent politician.

 Monck was an avid Hellenist and in 1817, with the assistance of architect John Dobson, he completed the building of an impressive new mansion house in Greek Revival style, Belsay Hall, adjacent to Belsay Castle in Northumberland, inspired by his buildings seen in his lengthy honeymoon in Greece.
-Belsay Castle is a Grade 1 listed building which has been in the custody of English Heritage since c.1980.
+Belsay Castle is a Grade I listed building which has been in the custody of English Heritage since c.1980.